framer/salesforce-lightning.framerfx/README.md

 - Does app.tsx (App Header) belong?

+- Why don't icons appear on the canvas or in live preview

 - Does card.tsx make sense?
 Look into attaching elements as children
 - Find out why Datepicker isn't rendering
 - How can I make carousel.tsx more user friendly instead of hardcoding the items?